ph7klw76/calculate_electronic_coupling/README.md

 echo 0 | gmx_mpi trjconv -f npt.trr -s npt.tpr -pbc mol -sep -o frame.gro
 ```
 where npt.gro is your final result and you have at least 100 tracked structure in the .trr file

-run extractdistancebetween2molecules.py.
+Put all you frame files into anuther folder called frame for better storage.

+### 2. copy extractdistancebetween2molecules.py in the same folder of the data.
 Before running that file, you need to change the atom you need to used such as

 ```python